umbraco/Umbraco-CMS/.github/CONTRIBUTING.md

 ![Gulp build in Visual Studio](img/gulpbuild.png)

 After this build completes, you should be able to hit `F5` in Visual Studio to build and run the project.
-A IISExpress webserver will start and the Umbraco installer will pop up in your browser.
-Follow the directions there to get a working Umbraco install up and running.
+An IISExpress webserver will start and the Umbraco installer will pop up in your browser.
+Follow the directions there to get a working Umbraco to install up and running.

 ### Working with the source code